dpukhkaiev/BRISE2/README.md

 #### Testing installation
 - Get into **main-node**:
     - `$ docker exec -it main-node /bin/bash`
-    - Run BRISE by `python3.7 main.py` inside container.
-In the end you will see final report for Energy Experiment.
-(Searching for best CPU Frequency and number of Threads.)
+    - Run BRISE by `python3.7 main.py ./Resources/SA/SAExperiment.json` inside container.
+In the end you will see final report for Simulated Annealing Experiment.

 ## Using BRISE
 To apply this BRISE for your system, you need to:
 1. Install BRISE.
-2. Describe Experiment for finding the Configuration for your system in `*.json` [Experiment Description file](./main-node/Resources/EnergyExperiment.json "Example of task description for energy consumption").
+2. Describe Experiment for finding the Configuration for your system in `*.json` [Experiment Description file](./main-node/Resources/SA/SAExperiment.json).
-3. Describe search space of all possible parameters in `*.json` [Experiment data file](./main-node/Resources/EnergyExperimentData.json "Example for energy consumption - possible CPU frequencies and number of thread").
+3. Describe search space of all possible parameters in `*.json` [Experiment data file](./main-node/Resources/SA/SAExperimentData.json).
 *These files should be inside main-node container (put it in main-node folder).*
 4. Adapt BRISE system to your particular optimization goal (if needed).
 Mostly it should be done in validation of predicted configurations by BRISE model (model validation).